danoneata/td-mml/README.md

 > _Multilingual Multimodal Learning with Machine Translated Text._
 > EMNLP, 2022.

+The paper will be soon available on arXiv.

 ## Setup

 This repository is a fork of the [IGLUE](https://github.com/e-bug/iglue) codebase, which in turn depends on [VOLTA](https://github.com/e-bug/volta).